TutsWiki/source/content/java/serialization.md

 }
 ```
 #### Explanation
-In the above example, if the user tries to serialize the `FBPost` object, then `NotSerizalizableException` will be thrown because of the `post` object since it is not Serializable.
+In the above example, if the user tries to serialize the `FBPost` object, then `NotSerizalizableException` will be thrown because of `post` object since it is not Serializable unless it implements the `Serializable` interface.

 ## Key Terms